jianfenkezhan/express-combojs/README.md

 ## example

-In order to you test, i provide a example for you...
+In order to you test, i provide a example for you.

 then, you can git clone to test.